andrijasinski/GooglendarBot/README.md

 * PIP package manager

 ## Installation:
-If you have freshly pulled the source code from repository you will need to install externa packages by running:
+If you have freshly pulled the source code from the repository you will need to install external packages by running:

 ```
 $ cd AI2017HW7